vmware-archive/pcf-pipelines/README.md

   - docs:
     - (https://concourse.ci/task-step.html#task-image)
     - (https://concourse.ci/running-tasks.html#task-config-image)
-- configure resources to pull rootfs from git w/ output to a docker-image resource
+- configure resources to pull rootfs from git
 - configure tasks to use your docker-image containing the git output as an input element in your task